ArduPilot/MethodicConfigurator/QUICKSTART.md

 1. Open the *ArduPilot Methodic Configurator* software.
 1. The software should now automatically detect and connect to your flight controller.
 ![AMC FC info and parameter download](images/App_screenshot_FC_info_and_param_download.png)
-1. Select the vehicle template that better resembles your vehicle.
+1. Select source template directory to use.
 ![AMC template selection1](images/App_screenshot_Vehicle_directory1.png)
+1. Select the vehicle template that better resembles your vehicle, it does not need to fully match your vehicle.
 ![AMC template selection2](images/App_screenshot_Vehicle_overview.png)
 1. Give a name to your vehicle.
 ![AMC new vehicle name](images/App_screenshot_Vehicle_directory2.png)
 1. Press *Create vehicle configuration from template*.
 ![AMC new vehicle create](images/App_screenshot_Vehicle_directory3.png)
 1. Edit all the components of your vehicle to match your own in the *Vehicle Component Editor* window.
+Please scroll down and make sure you do not miss a property.
 ![AMC component editor](images/App_screenshot_Component_Editor.png)
 1. Press *Save data and start configuration*.
 1. The application will validate your input.